-India set to file fresh charges in $2 billion PNB bank fraud case: source
+CBI set to file fresh charges in $2 billion PNB bank fraud case: source

 “The investigating officer’s report is in and the chargesheet is ready.
 It is being reviewed by the head office,” said the source.

-India’s Central Bureau of Investigation (CBI) did not immediately respond to a request for comment.
+CBI did not immediately respond to a request for comment.

 PNB, India’s second-biggest state-run bank, in 2018 alleged that a few rogue employees had issued fake bank guarantees over several years to help jewellery groups - controlled by Modi and his uncle Mehul Choksi - raise funds in foreign credit.
 Both have denied any wrongdoing.